rerun-io/rerun/examples/python/ros/README.md

 A minimal example of creating a ROS node that subscribes to topics and converts the messages to rerun log calls.

+NOTE: Unlike many of the other examples, this example requires a system installation of ROS in addition to the packages from requirements.txt.

 # Dependencies

 This example was developed and tested on top of [ROS2 Humble Hawksbill](https://docs.ros.org/en/humble/index.html)